yaoching0/CLCNet-Rethinking-of-Ensemble-Modeling/README.md

 ## <a name="2"></a>**2.
 Download ImageNet-1k validation set**

-We divided ImageNet-1k val set into five equal parts for subsequent cross validation : [Google Drive](https://drive.google.com/file/d/1dnFNH0LZfs_UpzDms5FBznupKph38pBV/view?usp=sharing)
+We divided ImageNet-1k val set into five equal parts for subsequent cross validation: [Google Drive](https://drive.google.com/file/d/1dnFNH0LZfs_UpzDms5FBznupKph38pBV/view?usp=sharing)

 Please unzip it and place it in the following path: